DORA Enforcement Active — Regulatory Assessments Underway

 Simplify Your Operational Resilience Management with ResiPlan

 Managing operational resilience under DORA regulations can be complex.
-ResiPlan is a comprehensive SaaS platform designed specifically to help financial institutions streamline their resilience testing, incident management, and compliance reporting—all in one place.
+ResiPlan is a comprehensive SaaS platform designed specifically to help financial institutions streamline their resilience testing, incident management, and compliance reporting.

 The Threat Intelligence-Based Ethical Red Teaming (TIBER-EU) Framework is a European framework developed by the European Central Bank (ECB).
-It provides guidelines for conducting simulated cyberattacks, also known as "red team" exercises, against financial entities to assess their readiness to detect, respond, and recover from real-world attacks.
-These exercises involve ethical hackers (red teams) who simulate attacks using the latest threat intelligence, while the entity's defenders (blue teams) attempt to detect and mitigate these attacks in real-time.
+It provides guidelines for conducting simulated cyberattacks against financial entities to assess their readiness to detect, respond, and recover from real-world attacks.

-The TIBER-EU Framework helps financial institutions to understand their vulnerabilities from the perspective of an attacker, enabling them to strengthen their defenses based on realistic scenarios.
-This aligns closely with DORA's objectives to ensure that institutions are prepared for, and can effectively respond to, sophisticated cyber threats.
+The TIBER-EU Framework helps financial institutions understand their vulnerabilities from the perspective of an attacker, enabling them to strengthen their defenses based on realistic scenarios.

 Step 1: Designing and Planning Resilience Tests